What is a car hobby without a space to work?

 With the work all done, I'll be tying up any loose ends and reviewing any lessons I've learned for potential future projects.

-Then, that's it, the Service Garage should be done and ready for me to complete the complex by laying the driveway and walkways in.
+Then, that's it, the Service Garage should be done and ready for me to complete the Hobby Complex by laying the driveway and walkways in.
 Once all that's taken care of, I'll move in a few tools, some equipment and such so that I can finally begin working on my Car Projects.

 It's in the works.